- No delays! Get quotes today

 How Hard is it Changing to a Combi Boiler?

 Changing to a combi boiler can be very difficult and time consuming, depending on the boiler system you’re changing from.
-New gas connections will also have to be made, which means only Gas Safe Registered Engineers should do it.
-If you try to do it yourself, or get a plumber without the proper certification to do it, without the required tools, you can face heavy fine or even prison time.
-So, it’s always best practice to have Gas Safe Registered engineers who are experienced in Combi Conversion to do the job for you.
+For any gas boiler conversion, new gas connections will also have to be made, which means only Gas Safe Registered Engineers should do it.
+If you try to do it yourself, or get a plumber without the proper certification to do it without the required tools, you can face heavy fine or even prison time.
+For any gas boiler conversion into combi, there are always steps like remove hot water tank that you’ll need to be aware of.
+Because of this, it’s always best practice to have Gas Safe Registered engineers who are experienced in Combi Conversion to do the job for you.
 There are a couple of more reasons why:

 - Gas Safe Registered Engineers spend 5 years studying, and hit their true level of experience in 5-10 years.